 Call our FREE and CONFIDENTIAL 24-Hour NurseLine to speak with a registered nurse who will ask the right questions, listen to your concerns, and help you determine where and when to seek treatment.
 The NurseLine number is listed on the back of your ID card.
 Note: if there isn't a NurseLine number on your card your plan may not participate with the NurseLine service.

 Urgent care facilities provide quick, convenient care for health needs that aren't life threatening but can't wait until the next day or longer.
 They are open outside of regular business hours and are less expensive than emergency room care.
-To locate the nearest urgent care facility, search our find a doctor directory (choose Facilities by Specialty then select Urgent Care).
+To locate the nearest urgent care facility, search using Find a Doctor (browse by category, then select Urgent Care or Walk-in Clinic).

 Conditions that can be dealt with in an urgent care facility:

 Call 911 or go to the emergency room if you are in severe pain or your condition is endangering your life.

-To locate the nearest emergency room, search our find a doctor directory.
+To locate the nearest emergency room, use Find a Doctor.

 Examples of medical emergencies:

 Premera members have access to a comprehensive, nationwide network of retail pharmacies and access to a convenient mail-order pharmacy, Express Scripts MyPharmacyPlus Home Delivery.
 To find information about your drug benefits use the links.

 Find a network pharmacy near you: